zmhbh/GPUImage2/README.md

 }
 ```

  The above loads a movie named "sample_iPod.m4v" from the application's bundle, creates a saturation filter, and directs movie frames to be processed through the saturation filter on their way to the new file.
+In addition it writes the audio in AAC format to the new file.

 ### Writing a custom image processing operation ###